interest-protocol/interest-lst/README.md

 - iSui-YN (Interest Sui Yield NFT): It tracks the rewards portion of a stake.
 This NFT Sui value grows over time.

-> Selling any of these coins, means selling the entire position.
-Coins
+> Selling any of these assets, means selling the entire position.
+They
-> do not require any other object to mint/burn.
+> do not require any other object to mint/burn and are the module does not keep track of addresses.
 Therefore, they are
 > composable with DeFi.

 ## Core Values